NyanKaungSet/My-Tools/README.md

 - :point_right: Go to Sign up section, fill your name, email and password.
 - :point_right: When sign up is successful, it will be automatically login.
     - However, if it doesn't automatically login, go to login section.
-    - :Fill your ID (You will get an ID, when sign up is successfully.)
+    - Fill your ID (You will get an ID, when sign up is successful.)
 Password is the one you filled in sign up section.
     - If you don't remember your ID or password, feel free to send message to yeaethawe@gmail.com or nyankaungset2007@gmail.com.
 Your email should be included your name and email address you filled in sign up section.
 *****
 ### :key: Uploading posts
-You can create your own post too!
+You can create your own posts too!
-- :point_right: Scroll down until you see the "Post Creator"
+- :point_right: Scroll down until you see the "Post Creator".
 - :point_right: Enter your post title.
 You can write anything you want to share or what you have experienced in planting.
 - :point_right: If you need help simply click the "help".
-You can also connect us for more infomation.
+You can also contact us for more infomation.
 - :point_right: After that, click "post", you will get URL of your post.
 Copy and paste it in your browser.
 - :point_right: BOOM!
 You successfully created your first post!
 Congrat!!!
 - :point_right: You can also add your post to Explore (Archive).